VIJAYWHAT/vijaywhat.github.io/content/vj.md

 “Shouldn’t the approach be the opposite?, as developers, we upgrade by default and only seek excuses if we don’t

-Imagine the benefits: a healthier, more secure, and efficient codebase”
+Imagine the benefits: a **healthier**, more **secure**, and **efficient** codebase”

 “Just as we trust that an Android update will keep our phones running smoothly, we should trust that regular updates will do the same for our software.
-It’s about shifting our mindset from reactive to proactive, ensuring our applications are always ready for whatever comes next.”
+It’s about shifting our mindset from **reactive** to **proactive**, ensuring our applications are always ready for whatever comes next.”

 ----------------------------------------------